marcoaceves/Ubiquity_Band/README.md

 Website for Ubiquity(Metal Band) from Los Angeles, Ca

 Features CRUD operations that allow the band manager to update members of the band, events, music via embed links.
-Video Demostration on available Youtube.
+Video Demostration on available Youtube: https://youtu.be/Mt4n3GAOOJs